-- 1. The language of instruction and assessment in IBCOM and the English language specialisations IBACS and IBH is English.
-All courses and exams in these (specialisation) programmes are offered in English.
-All papers and assignments are written and presented in English. - 2.
-Language of instruction and assessment in the Dutch language specialisation ACW: - a.
-Taking into consideration the Code of Conduct established by the Executive Board of the Erasmus University Rotterdam, lectures are taught in English and tutorials are taught in Dutch, at least during the first year of the Dutch language specialisation. - b.
-In Bachelor 1, students may choose to complete exams and assignments in Dutch or English.
+- 1. The language of instruction and assessment in IBCoM and the English language tracks IBACS and IBH is English.
+All courses and exams in these degree programmes (or tracks) are offered in English.
+All papers are written and presented in English. - 2.
+Language of instruction and assessment in the Dutch language track ACW: - a.
+Taking into consideration the Code of Conduct established by the Executive Board of the Erasmus University Rotterdam, lectures are taught in English and tutorials are taught in Dutch, at least during the first year of the Dutch language track. - b.
+In Bachelor 1, students may choose to complete exams and papers in Dutch or English.
 Exempted from this rule are multiple choice exams; these are completed in English only. - c.
-In Bachelor 2/3, students may choose to complete exams and assignments in Dutch provided that the course lecturer has mastery of the Dutch language.
-Exams and assignments for courses by non-Dutch speaking lecturers must be completed in English. - d.
+In Bachelor 2/3, students may choose to complete exams and papers in Dutch provided that the course examiner has mastery of the Dutch language.
+Exams and papers for courses by non-Dutch speaking examiners must be completed in English. - d.
 Students are entitled to the option of writing their Bachelor Thesis in the Dutch language if they so desire and should be assigned a Dutch speaking supervisor if this applies. - 3.
-Language of instruction and assessment in the Dutch language specialization GS: - a.
-Taking due account of the Code of Conduct of the Executive Board of Erasmus University Rotterdam, lectures are taught in English throughout the programme.
-Tutorials, seminars and workgroups are taught in Dutch at least during the first year of the Dutch language specialisation.
+Language of instruction and assessment in the Dutch language track GS: - a.
+Taking due account of the Code of Conduct of the Executive Board of Erasmus University Rotterdam, lectures are taught in English throughout the degree programme.
+Tutorials, seminars and workgroups are taught in Dutch at least during the first year of the Dutch language track.
 Tutorials, seminars and workgroups in bachelor 2 and 3 are taught in Dutch or English, - b.
-Exams and assignments may be completed in Dutch provided that the course lecturer has mastery of the Dutch language.
-Exams and assignments for courses by non-Dutch speaking lecturers must be completed in English. - c.
-Students are entitled to the option of writing their Bachelor Thesis in the Dutch language if they so desire and should be assigned a Dutch speaking supervisor if this applies.
+Exams and papers may be completed in Dutch provided that the course examiner has mastery of the Dutch language.
+Exams and papers for courses by non-Dutch speaking examiners must be completed in English. - c.
+Students write their Bachelor Thesis in the Dutch language.